Calvin-Pang/MAg/README.md

 3.Certainly, if you want to change the way of splitting the data set, you can also split the data set yourself.
 For your reference, you can use the code in link https://github.com/jnkather/MSIfromHE/blob/master/step_05_split_train_test.m to do this split.
 # How to use MAg?
 The code of our method is in the demo file.
-Firstly, please use 1.patch-level classification training.ipynb to get patch-level classification model.
+Follow the steps below, you can easily use MAg to complete training and prediction.

+1.Firstly, please use **1.patch-level classification training.ipynb** to do patch-level training and get classification models.
+The Timm library is such a creative invention that it can help you easily complete this training process.
+For example, if you want to use ResNet18 in this stage, just use the code below:
+'''
+#import timm
+#!python train.py path_to_your_dataset -d ImageFolder --drop 0.25 --train-split train --val-split validation --pretrained --model resnet18 --num-classes 2 --opt adam --lr 1e-6 --hflip 0.5 --epochs 40 -b 32 --output path_to_your_model
+'''

 Secondly, use 2.0.patch2image_counting.ipynb to get patch-level probabilities and histogram-based features.
 Finally, you can use 2.1 or 2.2 to train MAg model in the patient-level and test it.